Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/advanced-topics/serialization/inetworkserializable.md

 1. Via C# arrays
 2. Via Native Collections (that is, `NativeArray`)

-The critical distinction between the two is that **C# arrays** convert any type that contains the arrays to a managed type.
+The critical distinction between the two is that **C# arrays** convert any type that has the arrays to a managed type.
 This results in garbage collection overhead and makes the arrays somewhat less optimized when you use them with `NetworkVariable`.
 On the other hand, `NativeArray` requires manual memory management.

 ```csharp
 public struct MyCustomStruct : INetworkSerializable